ucll-scripting/exercises/scripting/03-hello-world/explanations.md

 Better late than never: your first Pythonic Hello World application.
 Write a *script* `hello-world.py` that, when run on the shell, prints `Hello world`.

 Note how we asked for a script, not a function.
-A script is a file that contains code (in our case, Python code).
+A script is a file that contains code (in our case, Python code):
-When you run the script, this code gets executed.

 ```python
 # File say-bla.py